Higgs Phases and Boundary Criticality

-A follow-up work extended the results to $U(1)$ Higgs phases \cite{thorngrenHiggsCondensatesAre2023}.
-In 3+1D the relevant symmetries are the matter U($1$) $0$-form symmetry associated with $q=1$ charge conservation and an exact magnetic $U(1)$ $1$-form symmetry, whose conserved current $J_{\rm mag}\equiv da$.
-We may couple the currents to background gauge fields---one-form $A$ for the matter current and two-form $B$ for $J_{\rm mag}$.
-Deep in the Higgs regime, the topological response was found to be
+These ideas were extended in Ref.~\cite{thorngrenHiggsCondensatesAre2023}, which considers $\mathrm{U}(1)$ Higgs models with \emph{exact} magnetic symmetry, i.e. \emph{without} magnetic monopoles.
+Starting from the continuum theory, \cref{eq:Abelian_Higgs_continuum_action}, the mutual anomaly can be exposed by coupling to background gauge fields for both symmetries---1\nobreakdash-form $A_{\text{mat}}$ for the matter symmetry and $\cramped{(d-1)}$-form $B_{\text{mag}}$ for the magnetic symmetry.
+Deep in the Higgs regime, the bulk topological response was found to be

-This SPT response is a consequence of a mixed anomaly between the matter and magnetic symmetries, which is cured by adding boundary degrees of freedom.
-For the $3+1$D Higgs phase the boundary theory takes the form
+For a system with open boundaries this SPT response is not gauge invariant without adding appropriate boundary degrees of freedom which cancel the anomaly.
+For the $3+1$D Higgs phase, the boundary theory takes the form

 for the conjugate pair: a compact scalar field $\varphi$ and a compact $U(1)$ gauge field $\vartheta$.
-This describes a boundary $U(1)$ superfluid phase.
-The continuum discussion was supplemented in Ref. \cite{thorngrenHiggsCondensatesAre2023} with a lattice Villain formulation, where monopoles are under control and the magnetic $1$-form symmetry is preserved.
+This describes a boundary $U(1)$ superfluid phase, which has the correct mixed anomaly to cure the bulk one~\cite{delacretazSuperfluidsHigherformAnomalies2020}.
+This continuum discussion was supplemented with a lattice Villain formulation, where monopoles are under control and the magnetic $1$-form symmetry is preserved.

-We have briefly reviewed the results of \cite{borlaGaugingKitaevChain2021, verresenHiggsCondensatesAre2022,thorngrenHiggsCondensatesAre2023} on connections between SPT and Higgs phases.
-But what bearing, if any, do the results we have reported have on this scenario?
-After all, at no stage of this work did we invoke bulk topological arguments to understand the existence of the boundary phase transition.
-It was possible to understand the global symmetry breaking purely at the level of the boundary theory.
-Even so, given the arguments sketched above, one might seek a description in terms of an SPT order since it would shed light on how robust the boundary symmetry breaking actually is.